kkelvekar/data-availability-dashboard/README.md

 - **Security Prices**
 - …and many more (the set of domains is not fixed)

-This system is **fully configurable**: simply adding a new row in the **Data Catalog Config Table** (in MS SQL) automatically enables the retrieval and display of that new domain’s metrics.
+This system is **fully configurable**: simply adding a new row in the **DataDomainConfig** (in MS SQL) automatically enables the retrieval and display of that new domain’s metrics.

 In **Phase One**, the system will:
 1. **Display** the count of data records and the latest load date for each domain.